Find Affordable College Courses

 Lakewood, NJ

-Georgian Court University came in at #10 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in New Jersey ranking.
-Located in the city of Lakewood, Georgian Court is a private not-for-profit school with a small student population.
+Georgian Court University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the small city of Lakewood, Georgian Court is a private not-for-profit college with a small student population.

 About 93% of the students majoring in nursing at the school are women while 7% are male.